Poournisha/MoodWave-Emotion-Based-Music-Recommender/README.md

-Here’s a clean, professional, GitHub-ready **README** for your project **MoodWave – Emotion-Based Music Recommender**.

-If you want a shorter, aesthetic, or emoji-rich version, tell me — I can style it any way you want.

----

 # 🎧 **MoodWave – Emotion-Based Music Recommender**

 MoodWave is an emotion-driven music recommendation system built using **HTML, CSS, JavaScript, PHP, and MySQL (XAMPP)**.